Cryptolens/cryptolens-dotnet/README.md

 ## Running without System.Management (Linux)
 If you plan to use Cryptolens.Licensing on Linux, you need to use a version of the library that does not include `System.Management`.
 By excluding `System.Management`, calculating device fingerprints will not work (i.e. any method that depends on `SKM.getMachineCode`).
 You can still use the available hash functions and helper methods, as long as `SKM.getMachineCode` is not invoked.

-To compile without System.Management, open `Cryptolens.Licensing.csproj` and add `<DefineConstants>SYSTEM_MANAGEMENT</DefineConstants>` below inside the `<PropertyGroup>` tag, i.e.
+To compile without System.Management, open `Cryptolens.Licensing.csproj` and remove the `<DefineConstants>SYSTEM_MANAGEMENT</DefineConstants>` below inside the `<PropertyGroup>` tag, i.e.

 ```
 <PropertyGroup>
     ...

-    <DefineConstants>SYSTEM_MANAGEMENT</DefineConstants>
+    <DefineConstants>SYSTEM_MANAGEMENT</DefineConstants>   <-- remove this
 </PropertyGroup>
 ```

 > Make sure there are no other `DefineConstants` definitions later in the file, as these will override the value.
-If you are editing the file using VS, they may easily be added but can be removed in most cases.

 ## Old examples